khadijahW/Flash028/Blue Team Junior Analyst/SBT.md

 **METHODOLOGY**

 To complete this section I began by going to the provided twitter account Sp1ritFyre.
-There was a link provided on the twitter account, but i did not lead to any destination.
+There was a link provided on the twitter account, but it did not lead to any destination.
 I then decided to do a google search on the lightbulb image on the twitter account and discovered a facebook account.
 I found a facebook account, but I didn't seem to provide much information.
 I then googled the twitter handle Sp1ritFyre and found a blog site.
 Provided is a photo of my discovery below:

 ![image](https://github.com/khadijahW/Flash028/assets/99515087/b3bd0950-86e3-4aa9-8ae8-deff101834df)